coderamen666/srd-v3.5-md/spells/spells-s.md

 The hand is incorporeal and thus cannot be harmed by normal weapons.
 It has improved evasion (half damage on a failed Reflex save and no damage on a successful save), your save bonuses, and an AC of at least 22.
-Your Intelligence modifier applies to the hand's AC as if it were the hand's Dexterity modifier.
+Your Intelligence modifier applies to the hand’s AC as if it were the hand’s Dexterity modifier.
 The hand has 1 to 4 hit points, the same number that you lost in creating it.